victor90braz/victor-braz-shopping-app/README.md

 - Divided into two columns:
   1. First column displays the product image component.
   2. Second column displays product details and actions.
-- Includes a link to navigate back to the product list.

 **DESCRIPTION OF COMPONENTS**